-Bastrop State Park, Lost Pines Trail Professional Review and Guide
+Bastrop State Park, Lost Pines Trail Professional Guide

 "The park has picnic areas, campsites, cabins, lodges, and a swimming pool with a bathhouse built by the Civilian Conservation Corps.
 In addition to the Lost Pines Trail, there are another 3.5 miles of hiking trails.
 White-tailed deer, rabbits, squirrels, opossums, and armadillos live in the woods, as do many species of birds.